jlangch/venice/doc/readme/lazy-seq.md

 ; => (3 4 5)
 ```

-Note that the producing function receives the last element as input to produce the next element.
-This is why the function `#(if (< % 5) (inc %) nil)` produces the elements `..,3,4,5` (up to 5).
-The last input element that matches the expression `(< % 5)` is 4, hence 5 is the last produced element (It's simply a producing function and not a filter).
+Note: The producing function receives the last element as input to produce the next element.
+The function `#(if (< % 5) (inc %) nil)` produces the elements `1,2,3,4,5` (up to 5).
+The last input element that matches the expression `(< % 5)` is 4, hence 5 is the last produced element, the function produces elements and is not a filter.

 ## Implicit Memoization